 Answer: Absolutely!
 Once you are certified no one can take it away from you.
 It is a testament to your accomplishment, skill, and knowledge, just like a high school or college degree.

 Question: Does LH offer continuing education courses?

 We also encourage people to return periodically to the Gateway Clinic.
 There is no registration fee for return visits although we do charge a fee for room and board and for hooves trimmed, if any.
-This is an important benefit which helps to keep hoof care professionals current with up to date information.
+This is an important benefit that helps to keep hoof care professionals current with up-to-date information.
 It also provides new students an opportunity to meet and talk with others who already have gone through the training program and have developed successful natural hoof care businesses.